 Diabetes is common, serious, and costly in Washington State.
 A complex condition related to harmful blood glucose levels, diabetes is the leading cause of deaths in our state and a contributing factor to serious health outcomes such as amputations or blindness.

 About one in eight adults in Washington State have diabetes.
 In addition, an estimated one in three have prediabetes.
 Of particular concern: one out of four people with diabetes, and three out of four people with prediabetes, are not aware of their condition.
 Diabetes is more prevalent among certain groups including racial and ethnic minorities and those with lower income and education levels.

 A multifaceted approach to diabetes management and prevention, with special attention to health equity, is vital to improving population health in our state.

 Current Health Status

-Twenty percent of Washington adults over age 65 have diagnosed diabetes.
+About 19 percent of Washington adults over age 65 have diagnosed diabetes.
 Age is a factor in diabetes and is of particular concern considering the state’s aging population; the state Office of Financial Management forecasts a doubling of the population over age 65 in Washington State by 2030.

 A Population Health Driver Diagram is a tool to organize strategies around desired change.
-This example, developed by a multi-sector team of partners, identifies Secondary Drivers in each of the Three Buckets of Prevention.
+This example, developed by a multi-sector team of partners, identifies secondary drivers in each of the Three Buckets of Prevention.
 It may be tailored to the individual needs and resources of your community and populations.

 Contact us at P4IPH@doh.wa.gov